Presentations and news articles about the Hopewell Valley History Project.

 – See Summary of the talk, with slides and references

-Digital Heritage: The Hopewell Valley History Project, by Doug Dixon
+Digital Heritage: The Hopewell Valley History Project, by Douglas Dixon

 Jan.
 14, 2020 – Princeton Macintosh User’s Group – Princeton Theological Seminary